 Again, be aware that border officers have complete discretion on interpreting these rules.
 You may be allowed to cross the border one time, and be denied another time when you are traveling for the same reason.
 A specific detail can sometimes mean the difference between someone allowed entry into the country or being refused.

 Enhanced Coronavirus Health Screening

 Both countries are performing enhanced health screening at all of their ports of entry although US CBP officers appear to be considerably less focused on Covid than Canadian officers.
 You will be asked various questions about your health including whether you are sick or have been exposed to anybody with the coronavirus.
-You will not be allowed into either country if you show symptoms of COVID-19 will be isolated from other travelers and from border personnel.
+You will not be allowed into either country if you show symptoms of COVID-19.
 The health screening may include:

 - Questions about where you have been.
 They can examine of your travel history records in their database and will know exactly where you have been, so don’t lie when asked about countries you have visited.

 - Question you and any other fellow travelers

 - Visual observations as to whether there is a potential health issue

 - Temperature check

 If you are considered at risk for the coronavirus, and you are a permanent resident of the country you are entering, you will still be allowed into the country subject to a mandatory quarantine.

 If you do travel to another country, it is VERY important that you check with your medical provider to see if you will be covered if you get Covid while abroad.
 Many policies will NOT cover Covid, and you could be saddled with huge medical bills if you do get sick.
 A lengthy stay in a hospital could run as much as a million dollars without insurance.
 Also, remember that if you show symptoms, you will not be allowed to fly home so your options may be very limited.